A NSW Government website

 26–28.
 Who manages NPWS use of drones in parks?

-1. NPWS uses drones for a range of park management purposes, including survey, research and fire management.
-All drone operations by NPWS must comply with NPWS policies and CASA regulations.
+1. NSW National Parks and Wildlife Service uses drones for a range of park management purposes, including survey, research, and fire management.
+All drone operations by NSW National Parks and Wildlife Service must comply with NPWS policies and CASA regulations.

-• The Aviation Unit provides advice on all aviation-related issues, including the use of drones by both staff and contractors.
+1. the Aviation Unit provides advice on all aviation-related issues, including drone use by staff and contractors.

-3. NPWS staff should contact the Aviation Unit and ParkAir to confirm any requirements for using drones.
+3. NPWS staff should contact the Aviation Unit and ParkAir to confirm requirements for drone use.

 About the policy